Do Go On - 396 - Rosemary Brown: A Musical Seance

 We've got chill out sections.

-We've got indoor foosball, outdoor foosball as well.
+We've got indoor fuzzball.

 We've got everything.

-Yeah, we'll call it all- It's got a retractable roof.
+It's got a retractable roof.

 There's lots of fun things to do.

-Jess usually prepares, I should say, a cocktail or some snacks, sometimes both.
+Jess usually prepares, I should say, a cocktail or some snacks sometimes both.

-Yeah, and I'm not 100% sure what it's going to be this time, only because I'm going to
+I'm sure what it's going to be this time, only because I'm going to be just doing it fresh on the day.

-I'm not really planning anything because I'm actually going to be channeling the spirit
+I'm not really planning anything because I'm actually going to be channeling the spirit of Julia Child.

-So, I'm guessing it would be like a French influence.
+So I'm guessing it would be like a French influence.

 But I'm really not sure.

-And quite honestly, thank God, because if you've like whisked something for ages and
+Because if you've like whisked something for ages and your whole arm goes dead.

 I've got to say no.